farshed/farshed.github.io/src/content/blog/perception-is-hallucination-in-latent-space.md

 - Psychedelics disrupt hierarchical processing, allowing low-level feature maps to bleed into conscious awareness.
 This is why trippy visuals resemble [DeepDream](http://googleresearch.blogspot.ch/2015/06/inceptionism-going-deeper-into-neural.html) images (both are cases of pattern-extractors running unchecked).
 - Optical illusions exploit the brain’s reliance on heuristics.
 For example, the [Adelson checker shadow illusion](https://en.wikipedia.org/wiki/Checker_shadow_illusion) tricks us into seeing two identical colors as different because our visual system compensates for shadows.
 - Adversarial examples in AI betray the fragility of convolutional representations.
-Tweak a few pixels, and a CNN confidently misclassifies a panda as a gibbon.
-Disturb a human’s priors in the right way (say, with a warped face in the [uncanny valley](https://en.wikipedia.org/wiki/Uncanny_valley)), and the effect is just as disorienting.
+Tweak a few pixels and a CNN confidently misclassifies a panda as a gibbon.
+Disturb a human’s priors in the right way (say, with a warped face in the [uncanny valley](https://en.wikipedia.org/wiki/Uncanny_valley)) and the effect is just as disorienting.

 ## All cognition is convolutional